Before you open the laptop: The one rule to follow when using AI with your kids

 The version of this that worries me isn't the one where we build something imperfect.
 It's the one where a kid sits down, types "make me a video game," watches something appear, and decides that's what making things feels like.
 Fast, painless, belonging to no one.

 That's not what I'm building here.
-I'm building a kid who knows what it feels like to have actually made something — who can tell you exactly why every decision was made, because every decision was his.
+My kids will know what it feels like to have actually made something and they will be able to tell you exactly why every decision was made, because every decision was theirs.

 The cardboard world didn't come with instructions.
 Neither does this.